 You can always check the little privacy icon next to the time stamp on any post.
 The globe is always public.
 The group of three people is groups.
 Two people is friends.
 The gear icon is custom settings which you may see on personal profile posts and/or business page posts, meaning visible to only specific audiences.

-Tips for using hashtags on Facebook in 2021
+Tips for using hashtags on Facebook

 Here’s what to know, so far, about using hashtags on Facebook: